 Ethicon Endo-Surgery Stapler

-Johnson & Johnson’s Ethicon Endo-Surgery division issued a Class 1 recall on more than 157,000 surgical stapler devices which can malfunction, causing serious health risks, including death.
+In 2011, Johnson & Johnson’s Ethicon Endo-Surgery division issued a Class 1 recall on more than 157,000 surgical stapler devices which can malfunction, causing serious health risks, including death.

-J&J STAPLER MALFUNCTION COULD CAUSE DEATH
+JOHNSON & JOHNSON STAPLER MALFUNCTION COULD CAUSE DEATH

 According to the FDA, users have difficulty firing the stapler devices during surgical procedures.
 In some cases, the stapler was so difficult to use that the surgeon gave up on the stapler entirely during surgery.
 Incomplete firing strokes and incomplete staple formation may result in the following: